mahrud/mahrud.github.io/seminars.md

 * [{{ seminar.semester }} {{ seminar.year }}]({{ site.baseurl }}{{ seminar.url }})
 {% endif %}{% endfor %}

+There are also other interesting seminars at UMN:

 ### Other Student Seminars
 * [Student Topology and Algebraic Geometry Seminar](https://sites.google.com/view/stags-umn/home)